JeroldGomez/coronavirus-data-exploration/README.md

 * Microsoft Excel: Microsoft Excel was employed to preprocess and organize the data before importing it into the SQL environment.

-* SQL (SQL Server Management Studio): SQL queries were crafted and executed in SQL Server Management Studio to explore the dataset, aggregate information, and derive insights.
+* SQL: SQL queries were crafted and executed in SQL Server Management Studio to explore the dataset, aggregate information, and derive insights.

 * Tableau: Tableau was utilized to create various visualizations that showcase the trends, patterns, and distributions within the COVID-19 dataset.